datanav/sesam-jira-currenttime-example/README.rst

 The simplest check is to make sure that the total number of hours for each user and date is the same in JIRA and in CurrentTime (not including entries in CurrentTime that are never connected to JIRA tasks ("Lunch", "Doctors appointment", etc).
-This is straight forward, but it is not a very finegrained approach.
+This is straight forward, but it is not a very fine-grained approach.
 Ideally, we would like to be able to figure out which CurrentTime Subtask should be used to log the hours in each JIRA-issue.
 Unfortunatly, there is no built-in way to doing this in JIRA or CurrentTime;
 the two systems do not communicate directly with each other in any way.